mikhail-angelov/monic/README.md

 - **Recovery Alerts**: Notifications are sent when issues are resolved
 - **Alert Cooldown**: Prevents alert spam with configurable cooldown periods
 - **State Management**: Tracks alert states to avoid duplicate notifications
+- **Automatic Feature Detection**: Features are automatically enabled when their configuration is provided

 ## Performance Considerations